John Davies (swimmer): Legal career

 Davies graduated from the UCLA School of Law in 1959.
 He became a U.S. citizen in 1960.
+He worked as a lawyer in Los Angeles.

+Federal judicial service

 On 22 April 1986, Davies was nominated by U.S. president Ronald Reagan to a seat on the United States District Court for the Central District of California vacated by Cynthia Holcomb Hall.
 Davies was confirmed by the United States Senate on 6 June 1986, and received his commission on 9 June 1986.

 In January 1991, Davies found that the no obscenity clause in National Endowment for the Arts grants violated the Constitution's Free Speech Clause.
 In April 1996, Davies overturned the state conviction of Charles Keating for his involvement in the savings and loan scandal due to flawed jury instructions.
 In June 1998, Davies mediated the $400 million settlement which Merrill Lynch agreed to pay for its role in causing the Orange County, California bankruptcy.

-In 1993, Davies presided over the federal retrial of four Los Angeles Police Department officers for the beating of Rodney King.
-Two officers, Stacey Koon and Laurence Powell were convicted.
+In 1993, Davies presided over the federal trial of four Los Angeles Police Department officers for the beating of Rodney King, who were charged with federal civil rights violations and had previously been acquitted in state court.
+Two officers, Stacey Koon and Laurence Powell, were convicted.
 The United States Federal Sentencing Guidelines recommend the offenders serve up to ten years in prison.
 Instead, Davies sentenced the offenders to 30 months.
 Davies' sentencing was vacated by the United States Court of Appeals for the Ninth Circuit in August 1994 for violating the sentencing guidelines.
 In February 1996, that judgment was itself reversed by the Supreme Court of the United States, which found that Davies had not abused his discretion.

-Davies faced widespread public criticism for the lightness of the sentences he delivered to the former police officers.
-Congressional representative Maxine Waters called the sentences a "kiss on the wrist".
+He faced widespread public criticism for the lightness of the sentences he delivered to the former police officers.
+U.S. Representative Maxine Waters called the sentences a "kiss on the wrist".
 Joseph Duff of the ACLU called the sentencing "a travesty of Justice".

+Davies retired from the bench on 18 July 1998.

-Later life
+Personal life and death

+Davies was born in Willoughby, New South Wales, on 17 May 1929.
+In 1952, he married Margery Willoughby, with whom he had two children.

-Davies died on March 24, 2020, at the age of 90, from cancer.
+Davies died from cancer in Pasadena, California, on 24 March 2020, at the age of 90.
 Retired U.S. District Court Judge Robert C. Bonner said of his former colleague: "He was one of the best federal judges ever to serve, and to my knowledge the only Olympic gold medalist to become a federal judge.
 In my view, he was the judge who saved L.A. with his superb handling of the federal civil rights trial of the police who beat Rodney King.
 We have lost a great judge and a good friend.
 He was also a masterful trial lawyer before his appointment to the bench."